-Air fryer pigs in a blanket with crescent rolls at 400 or in air fryer is here.
+Air fryer pigs in a blanket with crescent rolls at 400 recipe are here.
 My kids favorite snacks like our easy air fryer hot dogs but wrapped in dough so the outsides are crunchy with a tender center to dip in all the things.

 Want to save this recipe?